-In the tekethics project you will get to know background information on these difficult but also fascinating topics and you will be able to discuss these topics with others, moderated by a passionate researcher in this field.
+In the tekethics project you receive background information on these difficult but also fascinating questions and discuss them with others, moderated by a passionate researcher in this field.

 What you will learn

-Bioethical questions have a crucial role both in people’s personal choices and in the political domain.
+Bioethical questions play a crucial role in both people’s personal choices and the political domain.

-- The task of this course is to introduce you to the main controversies in contemporary bioethics, especially to those concerning the intersection between ethics and technology.
+- The aim of this course is to introduce you to the main controversies in contemporary bioethics, especially to those concerning the intersection between ethics and technology.

-- At the end of the course, you will be equipped with the conceptual tools required to understand the main debates in ethics and technology and the most relevant positions in the debate.
+- At the end of the course, you will be equipped with the conceptual tools required to understand the main debates in ethics and technology as well as the most relevant positions in the debate.

-To this purpose, we need your active engagement in this course, so to ensure a development of the discussion in line with what you will find most intriguing, challenging and worth of attention of the topics chosen.
+For this purpose, we need your active engagement in this course to ensure the discussion to develop in line with the topics you find most intriguing, challenging and valuable.

 Organisation of the course

-The design of the course is a mixture between individual reading session and group discussions, which is open for everybody.
+The design of the course is a mixture of individual reading sessions and group discussions, both of which are open for everybody.
 All you need is access to a computer with a current browser, an Internet connection, and, of course, a desire to learn.
-In order to be able to gain the whole learning experience, you will have to register to the discussion forum under community.tuhh.de.
-However, if you are only interested in the content, you are able to just take part in the reading sessions, without being registered.
+In order to benefit from the entire learning experience, you need to register for the discussion forum at community.tuhh.de.
+However, if you are only interested in the content-side of the course, you can also just take part in the reading sessions, no registration needed.

 »18.09.2017« Human Enhancement